United Women in Faith Reading Program

 3. Reporting your Reading Program

-In late Summer, our ECRD Reading Program Coordinator will request a report of your Reading Program participation.
+In late summer, our ECRD Reading Program Coordinator will request a report of your Reading Program participation.

 4. How can I find other UWF members to discuss the books with?
 Several of the units in our district host book clubs.
 Contact the Reading Program Coordinator to get contact information for those groups.
 Or, better yet, start a group in your unit.
 Also, the national UWF leadership has started book talks with some of the authors.
-To receive information about UWF Reading Program events throughout the year, click here and subscribe.
+To receive information about UWF events throughout the year, join the reading program email list HERE.
+You may also like to join the “Reading Enthusiasts” group at United Women in Faith Digital.

 5. Who can I contact if I have other questions about the Reading Program?